JongkukLee/JongkukJayLeeStudy/contents/interview.md

 ## Why did you leave your last job? ##
 ### Why did you quit your last job? ###
->My 10 years working at the last company was very rewarding.
-My main duties were analyzing the customer services request and reflecting it to existing system without any impact.
-However, I felt a strong desire to challenge myself and explore other opportunities.
+>My 10 years working experience in POSCO system maintenance team was very rewarding for me.
+My main duties were analyzing the customer requests and developing and reflecting them to the existing running system without any impact.
+I learned many programming and operating skills from the job.
+However, during last 2 years I felt a strong desire to challenge myself and want to explore other opportunities to improve myself.
 Moreover, working in Canada is my dream.
 So I decided to leave my previous job in order to develop my potential.
 I would like to develop my specialty further.
-So, I came in Canada with my family, and studied English and up-to-date technology with young students in Seneca College.
-That is why I apply to your company now.
+So, I came in Canada, and studied English and Computer Developer Course in Seneca College.
+That is why I am here to apply to your company now.

 ## What is your expected salary range? ##
 ### What starting salary would you expect? ###
 ### What was your last salary? ###
 ### What starting salary would you expect? ###
->Considering my previous work experience, I averaged about $300 per day.
-However, it is negotiable because I haven’t worked it in Canada.
-However, I believe I am well-trained and skilled for this job and I am confident you will feel the same.
+>Considering my previous work experience, I averaged about $70,000 annually, plus incentive per any projects.
+But, it is negotiable because I haven’t worked it in Canada.
+However, I believe I am well-trained and skilled for this job and I am confident you will feel the same to me.
 Therefore, I hope this company present me with a fair offer.

 ## When would you start to work? ##
 >I will be able to start working after my graduation, which is maximum two months later from now.
-I hope to graduate on the end of this year, but due to college employee’s strike, the schedules should be changed.
-After graduation, I will available to start work with your company at any time.
+I expect to graduate in the end of this year.
+However, due to college employee’s strike, the schedule should be changed.
+After graduation, I will available to start working with your company at any time.
 I will try my best to accommodate your schedule.

 ## My questions for interviewee ##
 >How does one advance in the company?